We all have idols, children (me), desire for security (me), praise from others, careers, sports, personal achievement and so on . . .

 Everything I listed above represents good things however when we heap too much attention and affection on those things, we lose perspective and make idols.

-I think one of the reasons we create or make perfectly good things idols is the desire to trade a responsibility that may not have a high yield of personal pleasure for something that we assume will.
+I think one of the reasons we create or make perfectly good things idols is the desire to trade a responsibility that we think may not have a high yield of personal pleasure for something that we assume will.

 An example would be a spouse that makes their profession their idol.
 They work very hard but neglect their family.
 That person’s selfish and hedonistic thinking goes something like this – If I pour hard work into my relationships with my spouse and children am I really going to reap any personal pleasure from it?